project-slippi/slippi-launcher/README.md

 - Clone the repo via: `git clone https://github.com/project-slippi/slippi-launcher.git`
 - Navigate into the directory and run: `npm install` to install all dependencies
-- Use `npm run start` to run the app in develop mode
+- Use `npm run dev` to run the app in develop mode using **mocked services**
 - Use `npm run package` to build a release

+#### Development Commands

+- `npm run dev`: **(Recommended)** Runs the app with mocked services (see `src/renderer/services`).
+No production keys are required, but not every service feature is supported in this mode.
+- `npm run start`: Runs the app against production services.
+This may require production API keys, which are provided at discretion for specific feature work.
+Ask in the `#launcher` Discord channel if you need production API keys.

 #### Recommended IDE